mattskraft/all-skin-deep/README.md

   Motivation for using a lightweight CNN architecture (MobileNetV2) with a focus on data privacy

 - [Improving Skin Color Diversity in Cancer Detection: Deep Learning Approach](https://pmc.ncbi.nlm.nih.gov/articles/PMC10334920/)
-  Inspiration for applying Neural Style Transfer (NST) for dataset augmentation, and for evaluating image quality using SSIM and BRISQUE.
+  Inspiration for applying Neural Style Transfer (NST) for dataset augmentation, and for evaluating image quality using SSIM and BRISQUE

----

 ## License